ariary/soa/README.md

 soa make build
 ```

-That's it. `soa` doesn't care what you run — it sets up a local proxy, rewires the right env vars, and checks every dependency download before it lands.
+That's it. `soa` doesn't care what you run.
+It sets up  proxy, rewires the right env vars, and checks every dependency download before it lands.
 You'll see this while it works:

 ```
 [soa] ⠋ scanning github.com/gin-gonic/gin@v1.9.1